-On the fifth day of Christmas my true love gave to me…a five-hour photo shoot to produce pictures to use in a profile book.
+On the fifth day of Christmas, my true love gave me…a five-hour photo shoot to produce pictures to use in a profile book.
 How does a birth mother select the couple who will adopt her child?
 Currently, the most popular method of choice is through the use of profile books.
-Prospective adoptive couples put together, either themselves or with the help of a consultant, a profile book which conveys to a birth mother who they are and what they can provide to her child.
+Prospective adoptive couples put together, either themselves or with the help of a consultant, a profile book that conveys to a birth mother who they are and what they can provide to her child.
 These books are filled with pictures of the couple, their home, their pets, their extended family members, their vacation and wedding memories, etc. Profile books also include text which explains to a birth mother why they are pursuing adoption, describes their family life and how holidays are celebrated, and often lists a few of their favorite things such as dessert, color, season, and vacation destination.

-On the sixth day of Christmas my true love gave to me…six possible names to give the baby.
+On the sixth day of Christmas, my true love gave me…six possible names to give the baby.
 Not only is the adoptive couple going to give a bundle of joy a home, but they are also going to have to give him or her an identity, specifically a name.
 This decision is a big responsibility with huge repercussions.
 The last name is pretty easy, but the first and middle names are more problematic.
 Choose the wrong name, and the child may be teased over it.
 Choose a common name, and the child may feel common.
 Choose a family name and a family member whose name was not chosen to be bestowed may be offended.
 Choose an old girlfriend’s name, and the new baby daddy may be in hot water with the new baby mama.
-Baby books which offer a myriad of names, some of whom no one has ever heard, may make the task even more difficult by overwhelming the couple with choices.
+Baby books that offer a myriad of names, some of whom no one has ever heard, may make the task even more difficult by overwhelming the couple with choices.
 And there’s a deadline for the choice.
 You don’t want to bring home a bouncing bundle of joy and then not familiarly refer to him or her.
 “Hey, you,” is not a great beginning for bonding.

-On the seventh day of Christmas my true love gave to me…seven relatives leaping for joy in anticipation of a new addition to the family.
+On the seventh day of Christmas, my true love gave to me…seven relatives leaping for joy in anticipation of a new addition to the family.
 While the adoptive couple may think that the adoptee is their baby, they need to realize that they are adding a member to the entire family.
 Their parents will be grandparents, their siblings will be aunts or uncles, etc. When do they share the good news of the impending arrival with their family?

 This decision may seem like a no-brainer.
 The first impulse when a match is made is to tell the whole world the good news.
 But this action may not be such a good idea.
-Until a consent is signed and deemed irrevocable, this match is at risk.
+Until consent is signed and deemed irrevocable, this match is at risk.
 That means that it is possible it will not happen.
-Will family members be able to handle that outcome?
+Will family members can handle that outcome?
 Would you be able to count on them for emotional support if it did or will you have to comfort them?
-Typically couples inform relatives they are pursuing an adoption, but they may wait to spill the news of an actual match until around the time of birth or even until after the consent is signed.
+Typically couples inform relatives they are pursuing adoption, but they may wait to spill the news of an actual match until around the time of birth or even until after the consent is signed.
 It is a judgment call that depends on the circumstances.
 Everyone’s relatives are different.

-On the eighth day of Christmas my true love gave to me…eight months of waiting to be matched.
-Placements cannot be guaranteed, and no placing entity has a crystal ball which advises how long it will take for a match to occur.
+On the eighth day of Christmas, my true love gave to me…eight months of waiting to be matched.
+Placements cannot be guaranteed, and no placing entity has a crystal ball that advises how long it will take for a match to occur.
 For couples who are eager to start a family, this indefinite waiting period can be stressful and uncomfortable.
 Would you sit around and wait for the pot on your stove to boil?
 Of course not.
 So don’t sit around and just wait for a stork to drop a baby in your lap.

 The antidote to sitting around impatiently twiddling your thumbs is to do something.
 Be proactive.
 Get the word out to friends, family, coworkers, etc. that you are interested in adopting.
 You might identify a match situation on your own through personal connections.
 Work with more than one adoption resource to increase the odds of receiving a placement.

-On the ninth day of Christmas my true love gave to me…nine changes in plans for what will happen at the hospital.
+On the ninth day of Christmas, my true love gave me…nine changes in plans for what will happen at the hospital.
 There is no concrete itinerary for what will happen when the big moment arrives, and the baby decides to make an appearance.
 All adoptive couples can do is be flexible and prepared to go with the flow.
 There will certainly be an initial hospital plan, but that plan is subject to change without notice.
 Sometimes several times.

 Due dates are simply estimates as to when a baby will be born.
 Babies aren’t often born on their due date.
 The baby will come when the baby decides to make an appearance.
-The baby does not care when a C-section has been scheduled, what due date has been set, or when it is convenient for you or for the birth mother.
+The baby does not care when a C-section has been scheduled, what due date has been set, or when it is convenient for you or the birth mother.
 You may think the baby will be born on Day A, but then the due date is changed.
 You may think the C-section will be scheduled for Day B, but then the doctor has an emergency and has to reschedule.
-You may think birth mother will be induced on Day C, but then there are no beds available for her then.
+You may think the birth mother will be induced on Day C, but then there are no beds available for her then.
 You may think the baby will be born on Day D, but then there’s a health issue requiring an earlier induction or C-section.

 The birth mother determines how she wants things to occur at the hospital.
 Initially, she may want to spend time with the adoptive couple; however, she may feel tired or suffer from complications and may decide not to visit with them.
 She may say she does not want to spend time with the baby following delivery but then changes her mind and asks for the baby to be brought to her.
 What happens at the hospital is like General Hospital; you simply have to tune in to find out what is going to happen.

-On the tenth day of Christmas my true love gave to me…ten hours of labor by the birth mother.
+On the tenth day of Christmas, my true love gave to me…ten hours of labor by the birth mother.
 While it is hard for adoptive couples to wait for their new baby, it is also hard for a birth mother to deliver the baby.
 She must go through labor to give birth.
 Unfortunately, there is no way to tell exactly how long labor will last, but typically it is measured in hours.

 The length of active labor, where contractions are stronger, more regular, and closer together and the cervix fully dilates may be affected by various factors.
-Women who have previously delivered usually have shorter labors than a first-time mom.
+Women who have previously delivered usually have shorter labors than first-time moms.
 Other factors which may have an impact include the baby’s position, the mother’s age, and whether the labor was induced or commenced naturally.
 No matter how long it takes, the result is the same—a baby eventually appears.
 The keyword is “eventually,” but the baby will be worth waiting for.

-On the eleventh day of Christmas my true love gave to me…eleven explanations by the adoption attorney as to what will happen next.
+On the eleventh day of Christmas, my true love gave me…eleven explanations by the adoption attorney as to what will happen next.
 Adoption is a legal process, so the applicable state adoption law governs the procedure and timing of an adoption case.
 Adoptive couples are focused on their new baby, so previously provided dry explanations of legal requirements are often not retained.
 Understanding what the steps in the process are, what the timeframes are to accomplish these steps, and what the legal prerequisites are to finalization are important though.
 Attorneys encourage adoptive couples to ask questions, even if they have been asked before because a grasp of what is happening and why makes the legal journey a bit less daunting and less confusing for the new parents.
 The only stupid question is the one the couple wants the answer to but doesn’t bother to ask their attorney.

-On the twelfth day of Christmas my true love gave to me…twelve days of waiting for ICPC clearance to take the baby home.
+On the twelfth day of Christmas, my true love gave me…twelve days of waiting for ICPC clearance to take the baby home.
 If the adoptive couple lives in a different state than the one in which the baby was born, the Interstate Compact on the Placement of Children, familiarly known as “ICPC,” applies.
 Both the sending state (where the baby is) and the receiving state (where the adoptive parents live) must have their ICPC office review a packet of documentation on the adoption to make sure all is in order.
-It is illegal to take the baby across the state line out of the sending state prior to this clearance having been received.
+It is illegal to take the baby across the state line out of the sending state before this clearance having been received.

 Obtaining the required approval takes a few days.
 The clearance process is a consecutive rather than a simultaneous one.
-The sending state’s ICPC office reviews the packet first; once it clears the packet, the sending state forwards the packet on to the receiving state’s ICPC office for review.
+The sending state’s ICPC office reviews the packet first; once it clears the packet, the sending state forwards the packet to the receiving state’s ICPC office for review.
 Intervening weekends and holidays will slow the process down.
 If the ICPC office accepts electronic submissions of the packet, time lost for mail or FedEx delivery is eliminated.
 While it is impossible to provide an exact timeframe to obtain clearance, it is certain that whatever the length is it will seem like forever to the couple waiting to take their new baby home.